Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 There has been a tremendous amount of research linking the gut microbiome and neurological health.
 Research has indicated that low levels of healthy lactobacillus and Bifidobacterium are linked with increased brain and nervous system excitability and neurological inflammation (8, 9).

-The research shows that 30-70% of fibromyalgia patients suffer with small intestinal bacterial overgrowth and digestive complaints (10, 11).
+The research shows that 30-70% of fibromyalgia patients suffer from small intestinal bacterial overgrowth and digestive complaints (10, 11).
 Some of the most common complaints among fibromyalgia patients include irritable bowel syndrome and indigestion or acid reflux (12, 13).

 Additional Research done by Chris Kresser L.Ac found the following:

-• A study in 2008 found a relationship between alterations of the intestinal microbiota (i.e. “gut flora”) and fibromyalgia.
+- A study in 2008 found a relationship between alterations of the intestinal microbiota (i.e. “gut flora”) and fibromyalgia.
 (14)

-• Researchers at Cedars-Sinai Medical Center in Los Angeles found that 100% (42/42) of fibromyalgia patients they studied had small intestinal bacterial overgrowth (SIBO).
+- Researchers at Cedars-Sinai Medical Center in Los Angeles found that 100% (42/42) of fibromyalgia patients they studied had small intestinal bacterial overgrowth (SIBO).
 (15)

-• A study of 40 patients with fibromyalgia, 28 (70%) had intestinal permeability (i.e. leaky gut).
+- A study of 40 patients with fibromyalgia, 28 (70%) had intestinal permeability (i.e. leaky gut).
 Importantly, 12 of the 28 patients with leaky gut had no gut symptoms.
 This is one reason the gut is often overlooked as a potential underlying cause of fibromyalgia.
 (16)

 Mold Problems and Fibromyalgia

-One study showed that 104 out of 112 (93%) of individuals with fibromyalgia or chronic fatigue syndrome had at least one mycotoxin in their urine.
+One study showed that 104 out of 112 (93%) individuals with fibromyalgia or chronic fatigue syndrome had at least one mycotoxin in their urine.
 Almost 30% had two or more different mycotoxins in their urine (18).

 Biotoxins and Fibromyalgia

 Biotoxins are hazardous organic substances that can cause significant damage to your health.
-Examples of biotoxins include mold and fungi, bacteria, volatile organic compounds (VOCs), endotoxins and actinomycetes.
+Examples of biotoxins include mold and fungi, bacteria, volatile organic compounds (VOCs), endotoxins, and actinomycetes.

 Examples of biotoxins include:

-• Mold and yeast
+- Mold and yeast

-• Lyme disease
+- Lyme disease

-• Viral infections
+- Viral infections

-• Bacterial endotoxins
+- Bacterial endotoxins

 A 1992 observational cohort study indicated that chronic Lyme disease can lead to symptoms of fibromyalgia and is associated with the diagnosis.
-A 2015 study found similar symptoms in many individuals suffering with chronic Lyme disease (19, 20).
+A 2015 study found similar symptoms in many individuals suffering from chronic Lyme disease (19, 20).
 A 2019 study found that poor immune reactions to the HPV vaccine could also be a factor involved in the development of neuroinflammation and fibromyalgia (21).

 Heavy Metal Toxicity and Fibromyalgia:

 Many individuals with fibromyalgia have heavy metal toxicity.
-The most common heavy metals associated with this include mercury, aluminum and lead.
+The most common heavy metals associated with this include mercury, aluminum, and lead.
 Risk factors for mercury toxicity include a history of amalgam fillings or one’s mother having amalgam fillings.
 Additionally, many vaccines used to have mercury and some still do.

 If you have various mineral deficiencies such as low zinc levels, it predisposes you to having higher heavy metal levels.
 You can get a urine test to look at your heavy metal ratios.